wistia/wistia-open-docs/_posts/video-foam.md

 Video Foam* checkbox.
 Then, you can copy your embed code and paste it into your site!

+## Setting bounds for videoFoam

+You can set maximum or minimum widths and heights that videoFoam will honor.

+For example, when setting the videoFoam option on an API embed, you can change
+this:

+    { videoFoam: true }

+to this:

+    {
+      videoFoam: {
+        minWidth: 400,
+        maxWidth: 960
+      }
+    }

+or using height instead:

+    {
+      videoFoam: {
+        minHeight: 300,
+        maxHeight: 450
+      }
+    }

 ## videoFoam Tips

 We'll leave most of the tips for responsive design to the